cmu-psych-fms/json-http/README.md

         {"action_id":"bf93c4cc-6063-458e-afa4-b024f5c9abb6","probability":0.0}]}

+## Docker container

+If you don't want to install SBCL and so on on a local machine it is also possible to build and run a Docker container, defined by the Dockerfile in the repo.
+For example,

+    (dfm) dfm@carlisle:~/work/kallisti/json-http$ docker build -t json-http .
+    [+] Building 42.3s (21/21) FINISHED                                                                      docker:default
+    ... [lots of Docker spew elided here] ...
+     => exporting to image                                                                                             0.3s
+     => => exporting layers                                                                                            0.3s
+     => => writing image sha256:1acced5298f4b3825d2b28bdde0be6ed3b2a518ec88fca3822cfb1860f8497f9                       0.0s
+     => => naming to docker.io/library/json-http

+Then run

+    (dfm) dfm@carlisle:~/work/kallisti/json-http$ sudo docker run -p 9899:9899 json-http This is SBCL 2.5.3, an implementation of ANSI Common Lisp.
+    More information about SBCL is available at <http://www.sbcl.org/>.

+    SBCL is free software, provided as is, with absolutely no warranty.
+    It is mostly in the public domain; some portions are provided under BSD-style licenses.
+See the CREDITS and COPYING files in the distribution for more information.
+    ...
+[Quicklisp spew elided here] ...
+    <INFO> [17:06:52] json-http - Started #<EASY-ACCEPTOR (host *, port 9899)>

+And in a different shell,

+    (dfm) dfm@carlisle:~/work/kallisti/json-http$ curl -d @sample-input.json http://localhost:9899/decision
+    {"actions":[{"action_id":"d44cc237-9e09-4cb9-97aa-6f32831df844","probability":1.0},{"action_id":"bf93c4cc-6063-458e-afa4-b024f5c9abb6","probability":0.0}]}

 ## Hooking up a Lisp function to process the JSON

 When the server receives a request it calls the function named `run-model` in the `cl-user` package, passing it